KISRDevelopment/Full-Stack-Dev/team_project_workflow/documentation.rst

 If you don't have an existing package that needs docs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don't have a suitable existing package on GitHub, you'll need to create a repository on GitHub the way you did before.
+If you don't have a suitable existing package on GitHub, create a repository on GitHub the way you did before.
 Call it ``my-first-docs``.
 Then create a Git repository locally::

-    $ mkdir my-first-docs
+    mkdir my-first-docs
-    $ cd my-first-docs/
+    cd my-first-docs/
+    # Converts the directory into a git repository
-    $ git init
+    git init
+    # Point this repo at the GitHub repo you just created
-    $ git remote add origin git@github.com:<your git username>/my-first-docs.git
+    git remote add origin git@github.com:<your git username>/my-first-docs.git
+    # Create a new branch in which to do your work
+    git checkout -b first-docs

 Create a ``docs`` directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 And either way, create a ``docs`` directory for your docs to live in::

-    $ mkdir docs
+    mkdir docs

 Sphinx
 ======